mattiasnorell/bender/README.md

 # Bender
-Like TeamCity, but without all the fancy features
+Like TeamCity, but without all the fancy features.